Mermaids (charity): Conference at Great Ormond Street Hospital

 In March 2022, Susie Green was due to speak on a panel regarding support for transgender youth, alongside Stephanie Davies-Arai, of Transgender Trend, a "gender-critical" website.
 The panel would have been part of an event, eventually postponed, for an expected 100 to 150 trainee child psychiatrists organised by Great Ormond Street Hospital and Health Education England.
 Paediatrician Hilary Cass, journalist Helen Joyce, psychotherapist Stella O'Malley, and academic Lisa Littman would also have participated.

 Following complaints to the organisers by Mermaids and a trainee doctor, Davies-Arai's appearance was cancelled.
 Susie Green said that Mermaids "cannot be a part of a conference that gives a platform to Transgender Trend" and advised the organisers to "stay clear of anyone involved with anti-trans pseudo-medical platforms that have been set up with the sole intention of attacking trans people (especially trans youth) and their healthcare."
 Davies-Arai said that it "should concern everyone that the NHS has allowed unsubstantiated claims of 'transphobia' to influence their decisions."

-Standards of Care for Transgender and Gender Diverse People
+Standards of Care

-In September 2022, Susie Green co-authored the 8th edition of the standards of care issued by the World Professional Association for Transgender Health.
+In September 2022, Susie Green co-authored the 8th edition of Standards of Care for the Health of Transgender and Gender Diverse People, issued by the World Professional Association for Transgender Health.